Introduction / History

-Originally, the Saharawi were desert nomads who traveled from place to place with their camels.
+Originally, the Sahrawi were desert nomads who traveled from place to place with their camels.
 Today, they can be found in the desert in southern Morocco, in the Western Sahara region, in the North of Mauritania, in Algerian refugee camps, and in the Canary Islands.
 A sub-group of the Moors, they are of mixed Berber, Arab, and black African descent.
-Some Saharawi are herdsmen, others are traders, and still others are warriors.
+Some Sahrawi are herdsmen, others are traders, and still others are warriors.
 However, all speak an Arabic dialect called Hassaniya.
 In addition, their religion, way of life, and dress are Arabic in flavor and style.

-Saharawi society consists of four main groups: warriors; marabouts, or holy people; tribute payers, who pay taxes to the higher classes; and black slaves.
+Sahrawi society consists of four main groups: warriors; marabouts, or holy people; tribute payers, who pay taxes to the higher classes; and black slaves.
 Craftsmen and musicians form separate, low-caste groups.
 In the past, differences in social class were clearly marked.
-The eight Saharawi tribes were constantly at odds with one another, struggling for supremacy.
+The eight Sahrawi tribes were constantly at odds with one another, struggling for supremacy.
 Fighting, robbery, and revenge were the means of surviving drought, plagues, or another robbery.
 Peace through negotiation always followed.
 Today, classes serve more as a means of identification rather than a way of life.

 When the original Berbers were conquered by the Arabs, many fled to the desert, while others were assimilated.
 All of them, however, accepted the Arab Muslim religion with open hearts.
 As they embraced their new faith, they carried it with them on their nomadic journeys.
 Despite their devotion, however, the Berbers retained many of their traditional beliefs.
 To this day, West African Islam, with its mixture of beliefs, is more tolerant of diversity than Islam elsewhere.